Pamarru mandal

-Pamarru Mandal is one of the 25 Mandals in Krishna district of the Indian state of Andhra Pradesh.
+Pamarru Mandal is one of the 25 Mandals in the Krishna district of the Indian state of Andhra Pradesh.
 It is under the administration of Gudivada revenue division and the headquarters are located at Pamarru.
 The mandal is bounded by Pamidimukkala, Pedaparupudi, Movva, Gudur, Gudlavalleru and Gudivada Mandals of Krishna District.

 Administration

 The Pamarru mandal is partially a part of the Andhra Pradesh Capital Region under the jurisdiction of APCRDA.